Innovation for our nation

 The Laboratory Directed Research and Development (LDRD) program was authorized by Congress in 1991 to fund leading-edge research and development central to the U.S. Department of Energy national laboratories’ core missions.

-With oversight from the National Nuclear Security Administration, the LDRD program at Los Alamos National Laboratory, Sandia National Laboratories, Lawrence Livermore National Laboratory, and National Security Technologies
+With oversight from the National Nuclear Security Administration, the LDRD program at Los Alamos National Laboratory, Sandia National Laboratories, Lawrence Livermore National Laboratory, and Nevada National Security Site

 - maintains the scientific and technical vitality of the laboratories;